 Party tip: You can use this tool developed by Professor Joe Allen to determine the correct size of air purifier for your space.

 2. Face masks

-New PHAC guidelines are pointing people away from cloth/non-medical masks and towards medical face masks and respirators.
-Specifically, people who are at risk of more severe outcomes from COVID-19 or at a higher risk of exposure.
+New PHAC guidelines point people away from cloth/non-medical masks and towards medical face masks and respirators.
+Specifically, people at risk of more severe outcomes from COVID-19 or at a higher risk of exposure.

 Cloth masks became popular because they were the only option during the early days.
 They’ve remained popular because they’re reusable and eco-friendly.
 While they are still better than nothing, there is no required standard for non-medical masks sold in Canada.
 This means quality will vary from manufacturer to manufacturer.